sienlonglim/LangChain/readme.md

 20231201 Fixes:
 - chroma was changed to 0.3.29 for streamlit - did not work, reverted
 - changed to FAISS vector db instead
+- removed pywin32 from library, streamlit is unable to install this dependency